aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/_index.md

 ---
-title: How to Generate Barcode: One-Dimensional Barcode Types
+title: How to Generate Barcode - One-Dimensional Barcode Types
 linktitle: One-Dimensional Barcode Types
 second_title: Aspose.BarCode .NET API
 description: Learn how to generate barcode in .NET with Aspose.BarCode, how to adjust height, handle errors, configure wide narrow ratio, and work with barcode aspect ratio.